alanmmolina/alanmmolina.github.io/content/projects/lakeground/02-environment-management-with-uv.md

     └── typing-extensions v4.12.2
 ```

-But wait—there’s no `uv.lock` file inside the component directory, so where does `uv` store its dependencies?
+But wait - there’s no `uv.lock` file inside the component directory, so where does `uv` store its dependencies?

 If you check the root `uv.lock` file, you’ll see that `polars` has been added there, as part of the parent project.
 The component project also _shares the same virtual environment_ as the root project, meaning all dependencies are managed in a single place.

 This setup is incredibly efficient.
 Each subproject can define its own dependencies without running into version conflicts, since `uv` ensures compatibility across the workspace.
 Instead of juggling multiple lockfiles, everything stays in sync under one, making dependency resolution seamless.
-And because the virtual environment is shared, switching between components feels effortless—no need to constantly reactivate environments or worry about mismatched package versions.
+And because the virtual environment is shared, switching between components feels effortless - no need to constantly reactivate environments or worry about mismatched package versions.

 ---
 ## What’s Next?

-The foundation is set, and now it’s time to start _filling the Lake_—not with water, but with data.
+The foundation is set, and now it’s time to start _filling the Lake_ - not with water, but with data.
 That’s where [dlt](https://dlthub.com/) comes in.
 This lightweight ingestion library will help us pull data from APIs and other sources straight into our [[00-concept-and-motivation|Lakeground]], setting the stage for everything that comes next.

 In the next article, I’ll walk through setting up an ingestion pipeline, loading the first datasets, and making sure our [[00-concept-and-motivation|Lakeground]] is ready to handle real-world data.